 Thermodynamic models must be validated to ensure their accuracy.
 Current Stirling engine thermodynamic models are primarily validated with HTDSEs [16].
 The accuracy of these models may degrade when modelling LTDSEs.
 This chapter studies the accuracy of the 2nd order model described in chapter 3 at a range of thermal source temperature.
 It begins with a description of the specific experimental methods and an introduction to the data used in this chapter.
-Then the chapter analyzes the overall accuracy, reference cycle accuracy, and decoupled power loss accuracy of the 2nd order model is suitable to model a LTDSE and to determine how the model could be most effectively improved.
+Then the chapter analyzes the overall accuracy, reference cycle accuracy, and decoupled power loss accuracy of the 2nd order model with experimental data.
+The goals of this study are to determine if the 2nd order model is suitable to model a LTDSE and to determine how the model could be most effectively improved.

 Some experimental methods are specific to the data used in this chapter.
 Table 5-1 lists the constant and manipulated parameters of these experiments.
-The low-temperature ST05G operated at seven thermal source temperatures determined from seven evenly distributed temperature ratios $(N_T = 1.75 \text{ to } 2.35 \text{ in increments of } 0.1)$ .
+The low-temperature ST05G operated at seven thermal source temperatures determined from seven evenly distributed temperature ratios ($N_T = 1.75$ to 2.35 in increments of 0.1).
 Data was collected at steady-state with ten unique torque loads.
 The 2nd order model simulated the low-temperature ST05G using the experimental engine frequency, mean pressure, and gas temperatures.